Cirencester history festival

 This year we are introducing a Friends’ Scheme for £50.

-This funding will go towards subsidising our free events and community outreach work, and making the festival more sustainable for the long term.
+This funding will go towards extending our community outreach work and making more events free.

 To find out more about these schemes, please see our Support Us page and contact Di Cronin.